Pharmacy Research UK

 • Lab-based research: Focus is on pharmacy practice research, not laboratory-based pharmaceutical research

-• Non-UK hosted research: Principal Investigator and host organization must be UK-based
+• Non-UK hosted research: Principal Investigator and host organisation must be UK-based

 • Overhead costs: No overhead/indirect costs paid on grants